• Skip to primary navigation

 2. Drain the can of gandules, add to the pot and stir well to coat them in the sofrito.
 Next, add the sazón seasoning, adobo seasoning, and black pepper.
 Mix thoroughly to combine, then add the tomato paste.
 Let the mixture cook over medium heat for 10-15 minutes, allowing the flavors to meld together and the sauce to thicken slightly.

-3. Pour the long grain white rice into the pot, ensuring every grain is well-coated with the flavor base.
+3. Pour the parboiled rice into the pot, ensuring every grain is well-coated with the flavor base.
 Cook the rice for 3-4 minutes, stirring frequently.
 Then, add 4 cups of water and stir in the pitted olives.
 Bring the mixture to a boil over high heat, and allow some of the liquid to evaporate, about 10-15 minutes.
 You’ll know it’s ready to cover when you can see the rice, beans, and olives peeking through the little liquid that remains at the top of the rice.

 4. Cover the pot with a tight-fitting lid, reduce the heat to medium-low, and let the rice cook undisturbed for 45 minutes.
 This method allows the rice to steam and absorb all of the flavors, resulting in a perfectly tender and fluffy final dish.
 If your pot lid isn’t tight enough, wrap the pot with a piece of banana leaf or plastic wrap under the lid to lock in moisture.